$45 million industrial sale closes in Fernley; second largest in Nevada

 The Crossroads Commerce Center is located on both sides of Interstate 80 at the confluence of highways 95/395 (north/south) and Highway 50 in Fernley, roughly a half hour east of Reno, and is traversed by the Union Pacific main line.

-“The park is particularly well situated for major manufacturing and distribution centers serving the western states,” according to an property brochure from Cushman & Wakefield.
+“The park is particularly well situated for major manufacturing and distribution centers serving the western states,” according to a property brochure from Cushman & Wakefield.
 “The park offers an abundance of level buildable land with nearly no topographical constraints, excellent soils, and ample water reserved exclusively for our industrial and commercial development.
 All necessary zoning and public infrastructure is in place and ready to serve immediate development.”

 The center is home to several larger companies, including most recently Polaris, which broke ground last spring on a $47 million distribution center.
 It marked the first time in several years a company committed to building in the Crossroads Commerce Center, said Fernley Mayor Roy Edgington.